mvaganov/ttrpg/spells.md

 **Target** self or ally
 **Duration** 1 day per level or until used (D)
 ### Description
 Unambiguously name an event that would require a d20 or d100 to resolve, and name the value of the roll.
 Between now and the next caster-level days, when/if that event happens, the roll result is as defined when this spell is cast.
 If the event has significant ambiguity, the desired outcome must be rhymed while the spell is being cast.
-Those words follow the target, and can be magically recognized by others.
+Those words follow the target, and can be magically recognized by others using True Seeing, mind reading spells, or other divination intended to peer into the soul.
 The dungeon master resolves effects.

 ---
 ## Existence Shift
 **School** Transmutation; **Level** sorcerer/wizard 10
 ### Casting
-**Casting Time** 1 action
+**Casting Time** 10 minutes
 **Components** V, S, M (25,000 gp? of adamantine dust?)
 ### Effect
 **Range** unknown
 **Target** caster and up to 1 additional willing creature for every 4 caster levels **Duration** instantaneous or 1 hour per level (D)
 ### Description
 This spell appears to be a work in progress, with annotations indicating that the spell was re-written in a more complete form elsewhere.
 The spell's goal seems to be to shift the caster and one additional willing creature per 4 caster levels through reality, weaving their physical form and essence through the threads binding the planes, eventually to escape reality, and re-emerge elsewhere.
 Its most mundane use would allow instant travel to any location on any plane, possibly with high precision.
 But, it could also very easily, and accidentally, take the traveller to entirely new forms of existence.
-The spell could be a means to time travel, or to achieve godhood, or irretrievable abandonment deep in the dark tapestry, or a path to direct encounter with great-old-ones, but probably most likely, utter annihilation in a dark emptiness that exists beyond reach of the astral plane and the river of souls, resulting in a final and irrevocable loss of body and soul.
+The spell could be a means to time travel, or to achieve godhood, or irretrievable abandonment deep in the void of the dark tapestry, or a path to direct encounter with great-old-ones, but probably most likely, utter annihilation in a dark emptiness that exists beyond reach of the astral plane and the river of souls, resulting in a final and irrevocable loss of body and soul.
 The spell requires a teleportation circle of some kind, drawn in stiff and dense metal, but the details of the circle, including its shape and specific materials used to draw it, seem to be in a state of iteration.
-A careful reading of the spell indicates that travel will be more likely to succeed when the target 'location' (defined as a 6 dimensional position, x/y/z/time/fate/reality) is marked by a dramatic fate-changing event intimately known to the caster.
+A careful reading of the spell indicates that travel will be more likely to succeed when the target 'location' (defined as a 6 dimensional position, x/y/z/time/fate/reality) is marked by a dramatic fate-changing landmark event, ideally intimately known to the caster.
+Travelling through existance requires constant reflex and will saves (DC10), once per 10 minutes, to prevent a collapse into the void under shifting paths of existence.
+Successfully travelling through existence makes no guarantee that a return trip is possible, since the nature of paths to reality is inconsistent: a return trip to the exact starting point would require an observer from your reality to stand watch between the planes, to keep an eye on both the starting and ending point, surviving the constant shifting of splitting reality as they stand watch.
+Spirits and astral creatures are sensitive to open portals in existence, so it is wise to use this spell as descretely as possible.
 Requires an "impossible" Knowledge Arcana or Spellcraft (DC60) to complete the spell.